 Microsoft does it.
 Facebook does it and so does Netflix.
 Netflix gives 52 weeks of maternal and parental leaves to all their employees.
 At Twitter, fathers get 20 weeks of paid leave.

 Gamification in Management

-The process gamification has garnered quite some attention in the past few years.
+The process of includinggamification in the workplace has garnered quite some attention in the past few years.
 Gamification refers to the “application of game elements like point scoring, competitions, rules of play to other areas of activity.”
 It is mainly used to incentivise and reward people for completing tasks.